Morethia boulengeri: Geographic range and ecology

-M. boulengeri is endemic to Australia and can be found across the majority of the country, in every state and territory except Tasmania.
+M. boulengeri is endemic to Australia and can be found across the majority of the country, in at least part of every state and territory except Tasmania.
 It is a generalist species that has the ability to inhabit a wide range of environments in semi-arid and arid zones.
 It survives in the leaf litter and dead fallen vegetation in dry sclerophyll forests, mallee, desert, scrublands, woodlands, and low shrublands ecosystems.
 It is found in high numbers in the Murray catchment area, in southern New South Wales.
 Sometimes the density of M. boulengeri is as high as several hundred individuals in one hectare of land.

 Diet

 M. boulengeri is an insectivorous species, like the majority of skinks, which means the diet of this species consist almost exclusively of insects.
 It eats predominately arthropod species and snails, with moths making up a large portion of its diet.
 Spiders, beetles, ants, cockroaches, and other bugs are also a part of the diet.
 All of these prey species are abundant within Australia and in the leaf litter habitat that M. boulengeri occupies.